Blog posts can be a creative and professional medium to express and communicate with your target audience more personally.

 Readers and search engines can benefit from adding media elements to an article.
 One of the more underrated SEO tips, these elements can help readers visualise products and brands while allowing you to fit in another keyword or two.
 Content marketing and other media-dependent topics are much more manageable when things like images, video, and infographics are involved.

-Another handy strategy to add to your optimisation tips is using the ALT text to give geographical keyword relations.
+Another handy strategy to add to your optimisation tips is using the title text to give geographical keyword relations.
 When you write the tag for a brand, you can add the brand name with the location it is based in.
 In doing so, Google will add your post to the index for results in and around your area.

 9. Optimise Meta Description

 Meta descriptions are crucial to creating a friendly post as they act as a more in-depth view of the article.
 The length is a considerable facet that should be focused on in these descriptions.

 Ideally, a meta description tag should be less than 200 characters for maximum efficiency.
 Google sometimes displays the description under the title link on the results page.
 Writing a precise and catchy meta is a good idea to entice readers to click on your post.

 Like optimising the blog post length, keeping an eye on paragraph length is just as important.
 Readers who visit your website may find large paragraphs boring.
 Many users are browsing on a mobile device, making chunky reading paragraphs strain the eyes and make them difficult to follow.